Venduruthy Bridge

 In 2005, a dredger hit the railway bridge which led to its closure.
-Following this incident, the construction of new railway bridge started, which was opened in 2015.
+Following this incident, the construction of a new railway bridge started, which was opened in 2015.
 The old railway bridge was dismantled in March 2018.
-The new two-lane bridge was opened in 2011, after the old road bridge was found weaker to carry heavy vehicles.
+The new two-lane road bridge was opened in 2011, after the old road bridge was found to be too weak to carry heavy vehicles.

 History

 The Venduruthy bridge was built under the supervision of the British engineer Robert Bristow.
 Plans to build bridges to connect Wellington Island with Ernakulam and Mattancherry began in 1935.
 According to Bristow, constructing the Vendurutti Bridge was an engineering challenge with no guarantee of success.
 Steel frames were imported from Britain to construct the bridge.
-Even at a depth of three hundred feet in the embankment there were no rock or solid surface in order to fasten the poles.
-The foundation was fixed by driving iron pipes into the mud and filling it with stone and gravel.
+Even at a depth of three hundred feet in the embankment there was no rock or solid surface in order to fasten the poles.
+The foundation was fixed by driving iron pipes into the mud and filling them with stone and gravel.
 The bridge was built at a time when iron and other metals were scarce.
 From Ernakulam railway station, the heavy iron was transported over land and backwaters to the bridge construction site.
 Rail transport to the Wellington Island became possible with the arrival of Venduruthy bridge.
 It was because of this bridge that the train reached the ship at Cochin port and loaded the goods.
 The construction of the bridge was completed in 1938 as per the records.

 The old railway bridge was hit by the dredger Kamal 28 in 2004.
 After the impact, the speed of freight trains on the bridge was reduced.
 But on 24 February 2007, the same dredger hit the bridge again causing the rail traffic to be stopped completely.
 With the completion of the new railway bridge in 2015, the Indian railways planned to dismantle the old railway bridge.
 Despite protests being raised against the move to demolish the bridge without considering its historic significance, the Indian railways said that it is not practically possible to maintain the bridge.
 It was dismantled in March 2018.